isaaclins/psst/docs/UPDATES.md

 Psst uses date-based versions in the format `YYYY.MM.DD-COMMIT`.
 This makes it easy to see how recent your version is.

+## Manual Validation Checklist

+To smoke-test the installer on each platform:

+- **macOS**
+  - Download the latest universal DMG from the Releases page.
+  - Launch Psst and use **Preferences → Updates → Install Update** while the DMG is on disk.
+  - When prompted in the logs, confirm `/Applications/Psst.app` was replaced and run `xattr -l /Applications/Psst.app/` to verify no quarantine flag remains.
+- **Windows**
+  - Place the newest `Psst.exe` in a writable folder alongside the running build.
+  - Trigger **Install Update** and exit the app; ensure `Psst.update.exe` is created and deleted after restart, and the timestamp on `Psst.exe` is updated.
+- **Linux (x86_64 & aarch64)**
+  - Copy the corresponding binary next to the existing executable and run the installer.
+  - Confirm the executable is replaced in-place and marked executable (`chmod +x`).

+The automated unit tests cover error-handling, URL selection, and notification sequencing, but the above manual checks verify platform tooling (hdiutil, PowerShell, filesystem permissions) that cannot be exercised in CI.

 ## Technical Details

 ### GitHub Integration

 Updates are fetched from the official Psst GitHub repository:

 - Repository: `isaaclins/psst`
 - API endpoint: `https://api.github.com/repos/isaaclins/psst/releases/latest`

 ### Configuration Storage

 Update preferences are stored in your Psst configuration file:

 - `check_on_startup`: Boolean flag for automatic checking
 - `last_check_timestamp`: Unix timestamp of last check
 - `dismissed_version`: Version you've chosen to ignore